Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GJWU2W570/confession">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G50UZ01K9/stone-hashira-gyomei-himejima">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Having returned from France, Tsubasa becomes coach of Nankatsu MS’s soccer team.
-Soon Manager Kumi<br>is confessing her love to Tsubasa, despite knowing that Sanae and Tsubasa already have feelings<br>for each other.
-Time is running out before Brazil.</p>
+<p align="center">During the boulder training, Tanjiro is able to move the boulder thanks to Genya's training<br>advice.
+However, Tanjiro has used all of his power to do so and he is<br>saved by Himejima after he collapses.
+Himejima, moved by Tanjiro's genuineness, begins to talk to<br>him about his past...</p>
 </td>
 </tr>
 </table>